Business Value

 The highest-leverage things to focus on:

 1. Reduce owner-dependence.
 Document your processes.
 Train someone to handle the things only you can handle.
 A business that runs without you is worth more than one that doesn’t.
+According to Calder Capital, citing Forbes and the Exit Planning Institute, only 20% of business owners who want to sell actually succeed in selling.
+Owner dependency is the primary factor cited in failed transactions.

 2. Clean up your financials.
 Separate personal expenses from business expenses.
 Consistent, readable books make buyers more comfortable and reduce the risk of price renegotiation.
+Research from CT Acquisitions (2026) found that sellers who skipped a sell-side quality of earnings review faced 5 to 15% price reductions at closing and a 10 to 15% higher deal-collapse rate than those who completed one.

 3. Diversify your customers.
 If one customer is more than 20% of your revenue, that’s a risk a buyer will price in.

 4. Build recurring revenue where you can.
 Service contracts, maintenance agreements, and retainers create predictable cash flow.
 Buyers pay more for predictability.
+First Page Sage noted in their Q1 2025 HVAC report that residential HVAC companies outperform commercial sector valuations specifically because of their more consistent recurring customer base.

 None of these are quick fixes.
 But they compound.
 Three years of focused effort can meaningfully change the number.